 Ideas and sunshine

 Of course, when in Berlin there are many things you want to get to see.
-This time I went to the East Side Gallery for the first time, as all three kids are interested in street art.
+This time I went to the East Side Gallery for the first time.
 I took quite a lot of different photos of different pieces, which inspire different possible ideas.

 I love this one.
 To me, this is about when the idea is right, it makes the uphill climb easier.
 What do you see?